 - Requiring Unique Answers in Form Fields

-Requirements: You will need a Pro license level or higher to access the Form Locker addon.
+Requirements: You’ll need a Pro license level or higher to access the Form Locker addon.

 All settings for the Form Locker addon are within the form builder.
 To view these options, you’ll need to create a new form or edit an existing one.